-A vaginal pessary is a plastic device that fits into your vagina to help support your uterus (womb), vagina, bladder or rectum.
+A vaginal pessary is a plastic device that fits into your vagina to help support your uterus (womb), vagina, bladder, or rectum.

 Your doctor will decide which type of pessary you should use depending on the problem you have.
-The pessary has to be fit just right in order for it work correctly and be comfortable.
+The pessary has to be fit just right in order to work correctly and be comfortable.
 Your doctor will fit you with several different sized pessaries until he or she finds one that fits best.

-After the first fitting, you'll need to go back to the doctor's office in a few days to have the pessary rechecked.
-After that you will probably be checked every few months.
+After the first fitting, you’ll need to go back to the doctor’s office in a few days to have the pessary rechecked.
+After that, you will probably be checked every few months.
 Sometimes the size or shape of the pessary will have to be changed.

 Vaginal irritation is another possible side effect.
 Women who are past menopause may need to use estrogen cream to help relieve the irritation.

 Can the pessary get lost or fall out?